-19 management, the whole centre was put under quarantine in May 2020 with important restrictions for residents.
-422 This led to the fact that over 600 inhabitants of the camp were not allowed to leave the centre for more than one month.
-In two cases, 423 the decree restricting the freedom of movement of asylum seekers was challenged and is currently under review in front of the Constitutional Court.
-424 The federal reception capacity reached its limits in October 2022, mainly because of the lack of cooperation of the provinces and the high number of arrivals from Ukrainian refugees.
+Conditions in the reception centres of the federal provinces vary, but they had constantly improved along with the decrease of persons staying in the centres.
+When the BBU GmbH was funded to take over in December 2020, a decrease of reception capacity at federal state level was expected.
+During the Covid-19 pandemic, the Ministry of Interior hesitated to re-open facilities that used to function as reception centres during 2015-2016 due to local protests.
+This led to high numbers of persons accommodated in the EAST Ost in Traiskirchen which increased the infection risk inside the facility.
+Due to poor COVID-19 management, the whole centre was put under quarantine in May 2020 with important restrictions for residents.
+This led to the fact that over 600 inhabitants of the camp were not allowed to leave the centre for more than one month.
+In two cases, 517 the decree restricting the freedom of movement of asylum seekers was challenged and is currently under review in front of the Constitutional Court.
+The federal reception capacity reached its limits in October 2022, mainly because of the lack of cooperation of the provinces and the high number of arrivals from Ukrainian refugees.

 There was public uproar when the BBU GmbH only provided tents for some asylum seekers due to the lack of facilities and the lack of cooperation of the provinces in fall 2022.
 Due to the high number of arrivals in the province of Burgenland the police was not able to start off the asylum procedures for all the applicants entering the country (see access to the territory and Procedures).
-After taking fingerprints the persons were sent to other provinces for their asylum interviews.
-Before having the first interview, the applicants did not have access to federal reception centres.
-They were accommodated in provisional so-called waiting zones administered by the regional police directorates.
-The conditions were poor and inadequate.
-Furthermore, due to the high number of applications in October and November many applicants were not even allowed to enter these waiting zones.
-425 As a consequence, applicants were homeless and many travelled onwards to other countries.

 In December 2022, the NGO Diakonie Flüchtlingsdienst represented an asylum seeker from Belarus who was denied entry at a so-called waiting zone and thus grew homeless.
 An application for an interim measure was brought in at the ECtHR.
 The authorities reacted immediately and offered accommodation and modified the process of the waiting zones.
-As a consequence and due to the decrease in arrivals, at the start of 2023 there were no more reports of cases of homeless applicants.
+As a consequence, and due to the decrease in arrivals, at days is the average duration a person stays in federal basic care.
+There is no separate data provided for asylum seekers only.
+Ministry of Interior, Answer to parliamentary request 9123/AB XXVII.
+GP, 14 March 2022, available in German at: https://bit.ly/3vwJHiW.